MrGracu/ADS-LinkedList/README.md

 # ADS-LinkedList
  [Algorithms and Data Structures] Manage and create linked list in Pascal.
- The program creates a one-way list whose elements are of record type.
+ The program creates a one-way list (queue structure) whose elements are of record type.

 Variables beginning and end are defined to indicate the beginning and end of the list.
 Procedures developed: